Skip to contents

 The diagram on the left side represents the structure of the Mangal database.
 All references included in Mangal correspond to a specific publication that includes one or several dataset(s).
 This dataset is basically a collection of ecological networks whose nodes and interactions (edges) are stored in separate tables.
 Below, we briefly describe the content of each table.

 References – Information pertaining to a reference (scientific article, book, online website, etc.) characterizing an original collection of ecological networks.
 URLs of data and publication sources are included as well as persistent identifiers (when available) such as digital object identifiers (DOIs).
-This allows the user to retrieve more details about original publications using appropriate R packages such as crossref.
+This allows users to retrieve more details about original publications using appropriate R packages such as crossref.

 Datasets – Metadata of the datasets attached to a reference.
 It includes a general description of the networks.